ihh/funkscene/README.md

   list is to be shown, but the game should still continue, so there still needs to be a default choice.)
-* If the choice is an empty array `[]` instead of a two-element array, then that choice will be ignored.
+* If the choice is an empty array `[]` instead of a two-element array, then that choice will not even be displayed.
 (This is used as a placeholder for choices that failed a `#SECRETLY #IF`, `#AS` or `#ONCE` test.)
 * If the choice text is present but the choice target is missing (i.e. the choice is a one-element array instead of a two-element